-In this Connection Summit Bonus Episode, Sarah Stremming joins me to discuss imposter syndrome and how it impacts all of us either as pet parents or dog training professionals.
+In this Connection Summit Bonus Episode of the Paws & Reward Podcast, Sarah Stremming joins me to discuss overcoming imposter syndrome and how it impacts all of us either as pet parents or dog training professionals.
 What can we do to combat this feeling of inadequacy and how can we help others overcome their doubts?

 What is imposter syndrome?